-Registered Award Exit award/s Minimum credit requirement for Exit Award Level Advanced Certificate Certificate 20 Diploma of Higher Certificate of Higher 120 at Level 4 or above Education Education Foundation Degree Foundation Certificate 120 at Level 4 or above Graduate Diploma Graduate Certificate 60 at Level 5 or above with minimum of 40 credits at Level 6 or above.
+Registered Award Exit award/s Minimum credit requirement for Exit Award Level Advanced Certificate Certificate 20 Diploma of Higher Education Certificate of Higher Education 120 at Level 4 or above Foundation Degree Foundation Certificate 120 at Level 4 or above Graduate Diploma Graduate Certificate 60 at Level 5 or above with minimum of 40 credits at Level 6 or above.
 Degree Diploma of Higher Education 240 at Level 4 or above with minimum of 100 credits at Level 5 or above.
-Certificate of Higher Education 120 at Level 4 or above Honours Degree (360 credits) Degree 320 At Level 4 or above with minimum of 180 credits at Level 5 or above and a minimum of 60 credits at Diploma of Higher Education 240 at Level 4 or above with minimum of 100 credits at Level 5 or above.
-Certificate of Higher Education 120 at Level 4 or above Honours Degree (480 credits) for Cyprus Campus Degree 320 At Level 4 or above with minimum of 180 credits at Level 5 or above and a minimum of 60 credits at Diploma of Higher Education 240 at Level 4 or above with minimum of 100 credits at Level 5 or above.
-Certificate of Higher Education 240 at Level 4 or above Certificate of Achievement 120 at Level 4 or above Senior Status LLB Degree 200 Honours Degree - direct entrant to Year 3 Degree 80 Top-up Degree (Honours) Degree 80 Integrated Masters Honours Degree 360 at Level 4 or above with a minimum of 220 credits at Level 5 or above and a minimum of 100 credits at Degree 320 At Level 4 or above with minimum of 180 credits at Level 5 or above and a minimum of 60 credits at Diploma of Higher Education 240 at Level 4 or above with minimum of 100 credits at Level 5 or above.
+Certificate of Higher Education 120 at Level 4 or above Honours Degree (360 credits) Degree 320 At Level 4 or above with minimum of 180 credits at Level 5 or above and a minimum of 60 credits at Level 6 Diploma of Higher Education 240 at Level 4 or above with minimum of 100 credits at Level 5 or above.
+Certificate of Higher Education 120 at Level 4 or above Honours Degree (480 credits) for Cyprus Campus Diploma of Higher Education 360 240 at Level 4 or above with minimum of 100 credits at Level 5 or above.
+Certificate of Higher Education 240 at Level 4 or above Certificate of Achievement 120 at Level 4 or above Senior Status LLB Degree 200 Honours Degree - direct entrant to Year 3 Degree 80 Top-up Degree (Honours) Integrated Masters Degree Honours Degree 360 at Level 4 or above with a minimum of 220 credits at Level 5 or above and a minimum of 100 credits at Level 6 Degree 320 At Level 4 or above with minimum of 180 credits at Level 5 or above and a minimum of 60 credits at Level 6 Diploma of Higher Education 240 at Level 4 or above with minimum of 100 credits at Level 5 or above.
+Certificate of Higher Education 120 at Level 4 or above Postgraduate Diploma Postgraduate Certificate 60 at Level 6 or above with a minimum of 40 credits at Level

-Registered Award Exit award/s Minimum credit requirement for Exit Award Level Certificate of Higher Education 120 at Level 4 or above Postgraduate Diploma Postgraduate Certificate 60 at Level 6 or above with a minimum of 40 credits at Level 7 or above.
+Registered Award Exit award/s Minimum credit requirement for Exit Award Level 7 or above.
 (Taught) Masters Degree/Professional Masters Postgraduate Diploma 120 at Level 6 or above with a minimum of 100 credits at Level 7 or above Postgraduate Certificate 60 at Level 6 or above with a minimum of 40 credits at Level 7 or above.
 Professional Doctorate Masters/Professional Masters 180 at level 7 or above Postgraduate Diploma 120 at level 7 or above Postgraduate Certificate 60 at level 7 or above

-\ Students are required to attempt 120 credits and may only be awarded a degree following failure in one or two modules.
+^{} Students are required to attempt 120 credits and may only be awarded a degree following failure in one or two modules.